14th Regiment Armory: Conversion into sports complex and shelter

-Design
+Architecture

 The 14th Regiment Armory consists of a two-story administration building with a flat roof, as well as an attached 1.5-story, barrel-vaulted drill shed to its west.
 The front facade, along Eighth Avenue, is flanked by a pair of towers 3 and 4 stories tall.
 Upon the 13th, 14th, and 23rd Regiment Armories' completions in the mid-1890s, the New-York Tribune stated that "these three armories are the product of a lavish expenditure ... for the support and encouragement of the militia that has perhaps never been excelled."

 The lot measures 200 ft on Eighth Avenue and 550 ft along 14th and 15th Streets.
 The building is set back slightly on its main (eastern) side, along Eighth Avenue.
 The intervening space is filled by a lawn, surrounded with a wrought iron fence.
 Both sections of the armory take up the entire 200-foot width between 14th and 15th Streets: the administration building takes up 180 ft on the eastern portion of the site, while the drill room took up the area 300 ft on the western part of the site.